Sort on Published Date;

 Cripple Creek—The Mary Cashen mine on Battle mountain, which has been idle for some time, is in action again under the direction of E. L. White and others interested in the Arequa Gold Mining Co.

-graphic for visual presentation of text This has been rendered possible by the drainage of Battle mountain by the heavy pump in the Gold Coin shaft.
+This has been rendered possible by the drainage of Battle mountain by the heavy pump in the Gold Coin shaft.

 Internet Source Text Link(s) {Found/Seen/Known]: